-- Confirmation that the borrower's business remains open and in existence must be verified within 30 calendar days prior to the loan closing, regardless of the borrower's ownership percentage in the business.
-Confirmation is not required if the business income is not used to qualify if there is a business loss or if the K1 income is derived from investments (e.g., Private Equity, Hedge Funds, Venture capital, etc.). - Verification should include: - Documentation prepared/issued by a third party, such as CPA, regulatory agency, or applicable licensing bureau, if possible; OR - Obtaining a phone listing and address for the borrower's business using telephone book, the Internet or directory assistance.
-Internet sites such as 411.com, Chamber of Commerce sites and Manta.com where they allow the business owner to add their own information are not acceptable. - If the above items are not obtainable, the following alternative methods may be used: - A current statement of bond insurance (the insurance policy - o The business must be a minimum of 2 years old); OR - Evidence of workers compensation/liability insurance. - The underwriting rationale must clearly state why the alternative method was used and how the verification confirms the existence of the business. - For all methods of verification, the lender must document the source of the information obtained as follows: - Name and address of the business, and - o The entity contacted (if applicable), and - o The date the information is verified, and - o The name and title of the person who obtained the verification. - Note: At the underwriter's discretion, on a case-by-case basis, other sources may be used to verify employment but must be thoroughly explained and documented.
+- Confirmation that the borrower's business remains open and in existence must be verified within 30 calendar days prior to the loan closing when a borrower(s) has 25% or greater ownership in the business.
+Confirmation is not required if the business income is not used to qualify or if there is a business loss. - Verification should include: - Documentation prepared/issued by a third party, such as CPA, regulatory agency, or applicable licensing bureau, if possible; OR - Obtaining a phone listing and address for the borrower's business using telephone book, the Internet or directory assistance.
+Internet sites such as 411.com, Chamber of Commerce sites and Manta.com where they allow the business owner to add their own information are not acceptable. - If the above items are not obtainable, the following alternative methods may be used: - o A current statement of bond insurance (the insurance policy - o The business must be a minimum of 2 years old); OR - Evidence of workers compensation/liability insurance. - The underwriting rationale must clearly state why the alternative method was used and how the verification confirms the existence of the business. - For all methods of verification, the lender must document the source of the information obtained as follows: - Name and address of the business, and - o The entity contacted (if applicable), and - o The date the information is verified, and - The name and title of the person who obtained the verification - Note: At the underwriter's discretion, on a case-by-case basis, other sources may be used to verify employment but must be thoroughly explained and documented.